mtov/engsoftmoderna/en/chapter1.md

 Historically, Software Engineering as a field emerged in the late 1960s when the first generation of computers began to be used for problem-solving.
 However, at that time, software took a back seat, as the primary focus was building machines capable of solving a limited set of scientific or mathematical problems.

 However, advancements in hardware technologies changed this scenario.
-By the end of the '60s, computers had become more common, were present in many universities, and businesses were beginning to reap the benefits of their use.
+By the end of the '60s, computers had become more common, were present in many universities, and businesses were beginning to envision the benefits of their use.
 Consequently, a new set of challenges surfaced, as users demanded more complex and diverse applications, including commercial systems for tasks such as payroll, accounting, and inventory management.